slbailey/Retrovue/docs/domain/Asset.md

 3. **`ready`**: Fully processed and approved for broadcast, eligible for scheduling
 4. **`retired`**: No longer available or approved for broadcast

-State transitions are enforced procedurally by ingest and enricher services; there is no formal state machine implementation.
+Procedural lifecycle control keeps the ingest and enrichment pipeline predictable and transparent, with state transitions enforced by ingest and enricher services.

 ### Critical invariants